bernedom/bernedom.github.io/_posts/2021-08-04-using-devcontainers-with-cpp.md

 ---
 layout: post
-title: Reproducable build environments for C++ using docker
+title: Reproducable build environments for C++ using docker and vscode
 description: How to set up a build environment for building C++ applications with docker and visual studio codes remote container environment (devcontainer)
 thumbnail: images/devcontainer/thumbnail.png
 ---